mrhenhan/hh.io/content/post/stochastic-regression-imputation/index.md

 ## Conclusion

-This blog post introduced stochastic regression imputation in comparison to normal or deterministic regression imputation together with some code examples in Python.
-It showed the conceptual benefits of stochastic regression imputation through spoiling the results by adding noise from the residual distribution.
+This blog post introduced stochastic regression imputation in comparison to deterministic regression imputation together with some code examples in Python.
+Although this was not a formal investigation, it showed the conceptual benefits of stochastic regression imputation through spoiling the best estimation results by adding noise from the residual distribution.
 Furthermore, the dangers of blindly trusting the often all too perfect imputations of regression imputation and its modern incarnations from the area of machine learning were introduced.

 In the next blog post multiple imputation will be introduced.